MystenLabs/sui/doc/src/learn/tokenomics/proof-of-stake.md

 ## Economic model

 We now discuss how the different components of the Sui economy interact with each other in order to introduce Sui’s delegated proof-of-stake system.
-Throughout, we use the visual representation in the following figure to aid the discussion.

-See the staking and tokenomics diagram in the [Sui Tokenomics](index.md) overview.
+As a complementary reference, see the staking and tokenomics diagram in the [Sui Tokenomics](index.md) overview.

 The Sui economic model works as follows: